-- ▶ Reading Like a Writer Responses: There will be two weekly response-writing assignments due across the semester-one analytical and one creative: - Analytic Response: In a minimum of 300 words (not to include headers and titles), respond to that week's anthology chapter, generally, and the particular work indicated on the calendar, specifically, with your observations, associations, and analysis.
+- ▶ Reading Like a Writer Responses: There will be two weekly response-writing assignments due across the semester-one analytical and one creative: - Analytic Response: In a minimum of 300 words (not to include headers and titles), briefly respond to that week's anthology chapter, generally, and the particular work indicated on the calendar, specifically, with your observations, associations, and analysis.
 When "Reading like a Writer" we ask: What is the writer doing here; believing; intending; rejecting?
 In clear and grammatically-correct sentences, describe the work's core concepts, imagery, narrative voice, poetic or generic form (as relevant).

+Your analysis will be your preparation for participation in class discussion.
 You might offer several questions and/or connections to assist our class in discussion and reflection.
 The Analytical Responses will be graded on a 1 to 4-point scale, with 4 being exceptional in terms of critical and literary insight, prose clarity, and grammatical correctness.
 The final grade for the Analytical Response writing will be cumulative-I am looking for improvement in your critical thinking and refinement in your writing across the semester.

 - Creative Response: Compose a "creative variation" on a writer's work or in response to the chapter's subjects-of any length, format, style you choose.
+OR you may submit a creative work that was completed in the last week.
 You are free to include graphic elements and/or other mixed media designs.
 Creative Variation Responses will be credited as completed when turned in.
 Both your colleagues and professor will offer responses to your work.
 The process will assist you in the development of the final creative manuscript. - ▶ DISCUSSION LEADERSHIP: Across the semester, each student will be responsible for initiating one or two weekly discussions of the assigned readings through the posting of a brief summary of our chapter in the anthology and an excerpt from their Analytical Response to the creative work assigned.
 Posts should be a minimum of 300 words.
-Feel free to ask questions and make connections to other readings and discussions during the semester. - CLASS RESPONSE: Each class member is responsible for a thoughtful response to each discussion leader's posting, which should be 75+ words in length.
-Once you've posted for the week, feel free to respond more briefly to colleagues' comments. - ▶ FINAL PROJECT: At semester's end, you will submit for a grade a collection of creative writing, accompanied by an Ars Poetica.
+Feel free to ask questions and make connections to other readings and discussions during the semester.
+I've made initial assignments; please let me know if you have a conflict with that date.
+You are welcome to consult with me as you draft your posting.

+CLASS RESPONSE: Each class member is responsible for a thoughtful response to each week's discussion leader's posting, which should be 100+ words in length.
+Once you've posted for the week, feel free to respond more briefly to colleagues' comments.

+▶ FINAL PROJECT: At semester's end, you will submit for a grade a collection of creative writing, accompanied by an Ars Poetica.
 Detailed instructions will be distributed during the term.
 During the last week of the semester, we will also hold a Reading | Slam to celebrate your work.
+If a final project is not submitted, the student will fail the course.